- What does JOIN for Justice stand for?

 What is the mission of JOIN for Justice?

 The goal of JOIN for Justice is to identify, recruit, train, develop, place and mentor hundreds of top quality Jewish organizers in lay and professional positions inside and outside of the Jewish community, transforming and strengthening individuals and institutions as they work for a more just, inclusive and compassionate society.

 Currently, JOIN for Justice targets three key audiences for training opportunities:

-Young Adults: The Jewish Organizing Fellowship is in its 14th year with 17 fellows in 19 placements.
-This program places young adults, aged 21-30, as organizers for change.
+Young Adults: This program places young adults, aged 21-30, as organizers for change.
 Fellows receive high-level training and mentoring in leadership and community organizing skills as well as engage in intensive Jewish reflection and study, connecting their passion to build a more just world with Jewish values.